Sub-GeV dark matter and multi-decay signatures from dark showers at beam-dump experiments: Constraints and sensitivities

 In addition to the single-decay signature used to derive the sensitivity in the left panel of Fig.~\ref{fig:beam-dump-detailed}, SHiP also has the potential to explore the signatures with two and three decaying dark rho mesons per event.
 As shown in the right panel of Fig.~\ref{fig:beam-dump-detailed}, SHiP can expect to see 2-decay events and 3-decay events for dark rho meson masses up to $\mrho \lesssim 2\text{ GeV}$ and $\mrho \lesssim 1\text{ GeV}$, respectively.
 A large fraction of this parameter space is compatible with all current constraints, although most of it will be probed in the coming years by NA62 and Belle II.
 In other words, SHiP would be able to follow up on a signal in one of these experiments to provide more details on the underlying structure of the dark sector.

 Observing two decaying dark rho mesons per event is already enough to rule out the minimal dark photon model, in which the probability to produce multiple dark photons in the same event is vanishingly small.
 However, there exist non-minimal dark photon models, which allow for the pair-production of dark photons (see, for example, Ref.~\cite{Curtin:2014cca}).
 In this case, there are two ways to discriminate between the models.
-The first way is to search for events with three or more decaying dark rho mesons, which are of course even less likely than 2-decay events.
+The first way is to search for events with three or more decaying dark rho mesons, which are of course even less likely than 2-decay events.\footnote{We note that in dark photon models featuring a dark Higgs mechanism~\cite{Schabinger:2005ei,Batell:2009yf} it is also possible to produce three dark photons in a single event through the dark Higgs-strahlung process $V^\ast \to V h_d^{(*)}$ followed by $h_d^{(\ast)} \to V V$.
+The rate for this process is, however, expected to be substantially suppressed compared to single dark photon production~\cite{Duerr:2017uap}, enabling discrimination between the two models based on the relative rates of single-decay and multi-decay signatures.}

 A promising alternative is to measure the total invariant mass $m_{\text{inv}}$ in the events with $>1$ decaying dark rho mesons (see also Refs.~\cite{Han:2007ae,DallaValleGarcia:2025aeq}).
 Examples for such distributions are shown in Fig.~\ref{fig:minv}.
 We find that the invariant mass distribution is rather broad and extends from the threshold $m_{\text{thr}} = n\cdot \mrho$ up to larger values.
 This result immediately enables us to differentiate the dark rho meson model from more minimal extensions of the dark photon model that feature pair production through the decays of a heavier state.
 For example, if a dark photon pair is produced in the decay $B_{s} \to 2V$, the reconstructed invariant mass peaks at the mass of the $B_s$ meson.
 Broader invariant mass distributions could result from the decay $B\to X_{s/d}+2V$, but in this case, the invariant mass of the dark-photon pair is bounded from above by the $B$ meson mass, while no such limitation exists for the case of dark rho mesons.
 We note that similar measurements may also be possible at Belle II, if one observes events with two displaced vertices that may originate from decaying dark rho mesons.